 - Court-ordered deadlines within a lawsuit: As a case proceeds, the court will mandate deadlines for complying with discovery and other actions.
 If a lawyer does not comply in time, the case can be dismissed outright.

 - Pre-lawsuit notices of claim: If you intend to sue a city or any type of governmental body, you must usually first fulfill notice of claim deadlines that are very short.
 If a lawyer misses the deadline, the client may very well be prevented from filing any lawsuit.

 If your case has suffered because of any of these oversights, you can sue your former attorney for the damages you would have won in the first lawsuit.
 For example, if you had a valid personal injury case in which you would have won damages of $100,000, you can sue your attorney for $100,000.

 Often people do not realize that they can file suit against their former lawyers until long after they have been mistreated.
 They may have been kept in the dark as to the nature of the problem or may have been too embittered by the legal process to even consider asking another lawyer.

 You must act quickly if you believe you have been a victim of legal malpractice.
 As with all cases, lawsuits against attorneys are subject to statutes of limitations.
-You must file a legal malpractice case within 3 years of the incident.
-As with many areas of the law, it is not always clear how the 3-year period should be calculated and there may be a basis for filing a claim even after 3 years, depending on the circumstances.
+You must file a legal malpractice case within three years of the incident.
+As with many areas of the law, it is not always clear how the three-year period should be calculated, and there may be a basis for filing a claim even after three years, depending on the circumstances.
 For example, if the lawyer continued to represent you after the malpractice occurred, the clock may not have begun to run until the representation ended.
 Time is of the essence and you should seek legal counsel immediately if you think your attorney has committed malpractice.